ProjecVirgil/.github/profile/README.md

   <a href="#the-structure-%EF%B8%8F--to-update-sorry-">The structure</a>

 ## What is ProjectVirgil 📋
-The project Virgil is a "small" project format by more part
+The Project Virgil is a "small" project format by more part

 - **The main software the** [VirgilAI](https://github.com/Retr0100/VirgilAI) 🤖
 - **The dedicated** [Android mobile app](https://github.com/Retr0100/VirgilApp) 📱